 Studies have shown that stress can cause a variety of issues in a person's oral health, including gum inflammation, teeth grinding, and even tooth decay.
 To combat these issues, try modifying your lifestyle and finding ways to reduce your overall stress levels.
 Here are a few suggestions for reducing stress in your life and improving your oral health in the process.

 Practice good oral hygiene daily: The goal here is to brush your teeth at least twice a day for two minutes at a time using a soft-bristled toothbrush and an ADA-approved toothpaste.
 Flossing should be done at least once per day as well.
-In addition to brushing and flossing, it is also important to schedule regular checkups and cleanings with your restorative dentist.
+In addition to brushing and flossing, it is also important to schedule regular checkups and cleanings with your restorative dentist in Ahwatukee.
 These appointments are vital because they allow your dentist to identify any potential issues before they become major problems.

 Get plenty of exercises: Physical activity is a great way to reduce stress and improve your overall health because it gets your blood flowing and increases your endorphins, which are the feel-good hormones that boost your mood.
 Try to exercise for at least 30 minutes a day most days of the week.
 It can be as simple as going for a walk after dinner or jogging around the park with your dog.